Yoga After Injury…

 With discipline and resolve, you will be able to increase your fitness levels and perhaps even exceed where you were at physically before your injury.

 In any period of recuperation, and sometimes permanently following a severe injury, our body just can’t handle as much stress.
 You may never become as flexible as you once were, at least not for quite some time.
 But is being flexible the reason you started yoga in the first place?
 For the vast majority of people, there are other benefits of yoga they value more.

-Calmness, mental balance, release of stress and spiritual insight are all good reasons that need not rely on flexibility or specific postures.
+Calmness, mental balance, the release of stress, and spiritual insight are all good reasons that need not rely on flexibility or specific postures.
 Focusing on the emotional, psychological and spiritual aspects of yoga can help guide you through a difficult rehab process.

 Yoga is really the practice of finding the true self…

 Flexibility or sustaining difficult postures are not essential.

 There are so many variations that you should be able to find what works for you going forward and getting back into the swing of things with yoga after injury.